-Usually, the first thing that you would need to do is find out which wires go to each coil in your humbucker, but because we are using the DiMarzio IGNO we already know.
+Usually, the first thing that you would need to do is find out which wires go to each coil in your humbucker, but we already know the wiring code for this pickup.
 The Green and White wires go to one of the coils, while the Red and Black wires go to the other.
-The bare wire is a shield wire that always goes to Ground.
-(Fig 1)
+The bare wire is a shield wire that always goes to Ground (Fig 1).

 The standard way to wire the IGNO for regular operation is to connect the White and Black wires and then use the Red one as the Hot and the Green as the Ground, when installing the pickup into your guitar.
 The Bare wire is often connected to Green and soldered to Ground.

-We begin by doing the same.
-(Fig 2)
+We begin here by doing the same (Fig 2).

 The next thing we do is install the pickup.
 If this is the only one, we solder it right to the Volume pot.

 We’ll continue to do the same (Fig 3).